Mahāsaṅghika Vinaya

 “May the noble sangha listen.
 So-and-so receives the full ordination from So-and-so.
 So-and-so has been fully taught and questioned in an empty, quiet place.
 If the right time has come for the sangha, may So-and-so, with So-and-so as her preceptor, be allowed to come into the sangha.
 May the noble sangha listen.
 So-and-so, with So-and-so as her preceptor, is allowed to come into the sangha.
 The sangha accepts this, therefore you’re silent.
 This matter is remembered thus.”

 That person comes into the sangha.
-She should bow with her head at the sangha’s feet one by one.
+She should pay respect with her head at the sangha’s feet one by one.
 Before the precept-masters, kneeling and with joined palms, she should be given the robes and the bowl.
 (She says:) “This almsbowl according to measure is used as the utensil on almsround.
 I determine it.”
 Like this, she should speak three times.
 “This is the saṅghāṭī, this is the uttarāsaṅga, this is the antaravāsaka, this is the shoulder-covering robe, and this is the bathing robe.
 These are my five robes.
 I won’t spend the night away from these five robes for my whole life.
 I determine them.”
 Like this, she should speak three times.
 The master of ceremony should say:

 Saṅghakamma